polar-app/polar-app/content/blog/2020-06-02-How-I-Successfully-Coped-With-the-Pandemic-A-Student's-Perspective.md

 ## Save Your Sanity by Effectively Silencing Your Phone

-During the first few weeks of quarantine, I was glued to my phone.
+During the first few weeks o    f quarantine, I was glued to my phone.
 I looked to the news app for any kind of solace that the pandemic (and toilet paper shortage) was ending.
 Unfortunately, I was bombarded with depressing reports and heart-wrenching stories about overcrowded hospitals.
 This wrecked my emotional wellbeing and also put a damper on my productivity.

 <img class="img-fluid" src="https://i.imgur.com/1itYyg2.jpg">